soumyavk/docs/v20.2/spatial-features.md

 ## Spatial functions

-In addition to the [generated reference documentation for spatial functions](functions-and-operators.html#spatial-functions), we have written additional documentation, including examples, for the following functions:
+In addition to the [generated reference documentation for spatial functions](functions-and-operators.html#spatial-functions), we have written additional documentation for the following functions, including examples:

 - [`st_contains`](st_contains.html)
 - [`st_convexhull`](st_convexhull.html)